zachwiseit/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>
 <p>
 66 Click "Finish"
-   With Wireshark installed we will be able to see the traffic between going to and from our Virtial machines.
+   With Wireshark installed we will be able to see the traffic between going to and from our Virtual machines.
 <p>
 <img <img width="1440" alt="ACN_66" src="https://github.com/user-attachments/assets/3622f977-d579-4b5b-8e6b-3235b9cabc20" />
 </p>
 <p>
 67 Now we are going open Wireshark and start a capture.
-   Search foe Wireshark in the search bar and open it.
+   Search for Wireshark in the search bar and open it.
 <p>
 <img <img width="1440" alt="ACN_67" src="https://github.com/user-attachments/assets/0bba4378-3bb3-4470-8f7e-c1bee73be62a" />
 </p>